eversonscherrer/wpeif2022/README.md

 tunnel4    up     407684   0       230
 ```

-5 - Check the routeID and parameters from PolKA
+## 5 - Check the routeID and parameters from PolKA Tunnels 1 and 4.
+In this point its intersting to notice that

+Details from Tunnel 1

 ```console
 show polka routeid tunnel1